Adsorbable Organic Halides (AOX)

 Preparing the samples is crucial to the success of the AOX analysis.
 There are many factors that can distort the results.
 The organic chloride content of algae and microorganisms for example or high salt contents in the samples can result in false-high readings or scattering findings.
 A standard-compliant preparation of the samples is a decisive factor for reliable analyses.

-After sample preparation, the AOX adsorbed carbon is burned in a high oxygen atmosphere at temperatures of about (at least is besser) 950°C. The organic halogen compounds will be converted into halogen hydracid.
+After sample preparation, the AOX adsorbed carbon is burned in a high oxygen atmosphere at temperatures of at least 950°C. The organic halogen compounds will be converted into halogen hydracid.
 Further products of the combustion are carbon dioxide, water as well as other gaseous oxides (SO2, NOx, ...).
 Concentrated sulfuric acid removes the produced water from the gas streanm.
 The remaining gases that are released during the combustion are absorbed in acetic electrolytes.
 The content of halides (Cl, Br, I, but not F) is determined by microcoulometric titration.
 The result of the AOX analysis is expressed in µg/l Cl.

 AOX analysis with instruments from Analytik Jena